cylc/cylc-flow/doc/src/running-suites.rst

 - a *shared filesystem* such that you see the same home directory on both hosts.
-- *non-interactive ssh* from the client account to the server account.
+- *non-interactive SSH* from the client account to the server account.

 With a shared filesystem, a suite registered on the remote (server) host is